McConnell: Senate to pass measure halting Trump's national emergency

 Breaking News Emails

-WASHINGTON — Senate Majority Leader Mitch McConnell, R-Ky., conceded Monday that he believes that the upper chamber would vote this month to terminate the national emergency President Donald Trump declared at the U.S.-Mexico border.
+WASHINGTON — Senate Majority Leader Mitch McConnell, R-Ky., conceded Monday that he believes the upper chamber will vote this month to terminate the national emergency President Donald Trump declared at the U.S.-Mexico border.

 “I think what is clear in the Senate is there will be enough votes to pass the resolution of disapproval which will then be vetoed by the president and then all likelihood the veto will be upheld in the House,” he said at a press conference in the Capitol.